Yves Tumor: 2018–2023: Safe in the Hands of Love, Heaven to a Tortured Mind and Praise a Lord...

 In September 2018, Tumor released their Warp debut, Safe in the Hands of Love, with no prior announcement.
 It was preceded by the singles "Noid" on July 24, "Licking an Orchid" featuring James K on August 29, and "Lifetime" on September 3.
 The album received universal acclaim from music critics.
 Pitchforks Jayson Greene stated in the review that the album "dwarfs everything the artist has released by several orders of magnitude.
 The leap is so audacious it's disorienting."

 Tumor's fourth album, Heaven to a Tortured Mind, was released on April 3, 2020, preceded on March 3 by the single "Kerosene" featuring Diana Gordon.
 Alexis Petridis, reviewing the album for The Guardian, awarded it Album of the Week, describing it as "extraordinary: experimental, capable of any genre, with an internal logic powering its shifts in mood.[…] There's real skill involved in coming up with something that sounds coherent while shifting through so many styles."

 In October 2020, Tumor said in an interview with Michèle Lamy " I have another EP and a whole album basically not finished, but ready to start finishing.
 I've been very busy during the quarantine."
 In December 2020, Tumor released the single "let all the poisons that lurk in the mud seep out" in collaboration with Kelsey Lu, featuring Kelly Moran and Moses Boyd.
 In July 2021, they released the EP The Asymptotical World, recorded in collaboration with their bandmates, Chris Greatti and Yves Rothman.
 Tumor went on an international tour throughout 2022, supported by October and the Eyes, Timkoh, and Doss.

 In February 2023, Tumor was interviewed by Courtney Love for Interview, in which they briefly hinted at an upcoming album.
 Shortly after, in March 2023, Tumor released their fifth album, Praise a Lord Who Chews but Which Does Not Consume; (Or Simply, Hot Between Worlds), critically acclaimed as an ambitious, "ecstatic fusion of alt-rock and R&B", "spellbinding art rock", and a "Romantic, corporeal, gothy" offering that disrupts "hierarchies of gender, race, desire...and performance" via its "intense magnification and worship of life, death and spirituality."
 Tumor was part of the Coachella 2023 lineup.

 2024–present: American Idol project and collaborations

 In 2024, Yves Tumor released a mixtape on their Soundcloud called American Idol – The Greatest Notes Chapter 1.

 In 2025, Yves Tumor collaborated with Nina on the track "We Don't Count", with further collaborations teased.
-They also collaborated with Rosalía and Björk on the former's track "Berghain" for her upcoming album Lux.
+They also collaborated with Rosalía and Björk on the former's track "Berghain" for her album Lux.

+In 2026, Yves Tumor was removed from their dates opening for Turnstile because of sexual assault allegations.